bgandon/gitlab-ansible/README.md

    it with Ubuntu Jammy (22.04) system.
 Install VirtualBox on it.
 We use an [Ansible role][virtualbox_ansible] for that, but it's up to you.

-2. Create a DNS record named after `external_fqdn` and pointing to the IP address of your VM.
+2. Create a DNS record named after `gitlab_external_fqdn` and pointing to the IP address of your VM.
 We use [Gandi][gandi] and [DNSControl][dnscontrol] for that, but it's up to you.